 Time to talk about yoke sizing, but first: You can see my sweater now has its neck ribbing.
 You can do this anytime, and most patterns tell you to do it at the end, but I like now.
 Now is good.
 As previously noted, if I am not completely in love with my neck, I want to know that while it’s not a big deal to rip it out and do it over.
-So after knitting about an inch past the join, I picked up stitches all the way around and ribbed k1/p1 for 1.5 inches.
-Do whatever rib multiple and depth you like, and bind off very loosely or you won’t be able to get it over your head!
-I might wind up redoing mine after I see how it blocks out.
-Should have used an even smaller needle than I did, but I’m content with the neck shaping so it’s safe to carry on.
+So after knitting a little ways past the join, I picked up stitches all the way around and worked my neck band — in this case, 3 inches of ribbing which I folded inward and whipstitched to the cast-on edge.
+Do whatever rib multiple (or garter stitch or stockinette roll or whatever) and height you like, and bind off very loosely or you won’t be able to get it over your head!

 ARM AND CHEST DIMENSIONS

 So back to the question of how long we carry on with our raglan increasing.
-Before we get too far into our yoke, we have to decide, generally, what shape our sweater is going to be.
+Before we get too far into our yoke (or ideally before we even started), we have to decide, generally, what shape our sweater is going to be.
 Will it be fitted and shapely?
 Wide and slouchy?
 Somewhere in between?
-The other thing I won’t go into detail about is taking measurements and calculating ease, but if you’re a seasoned sweater knitter or seamstress, you’ll know what you want your bust and upper arm dimensions to be.
+If you’re a seasoned sweater knitter or seamstress, you’ll know what you want your bust and upper arm dimensions to be.
 For everyone else, I recommend measuring a sweater (or shirt or sweatshirt) that fits like you want this sweater to fit.
 Lay it flat, measure across an upper arm, and double that to get the circumference.
 Same for the chest — measure where the arms meet the body, then double it.
-I have 10-inch upper arms and a 35-inch bust.
-For this sweater, I want 2 inches of ease, which means 12-inch sleeves and a 37-inch bust.
-NOTE: I’ve also paused here to retake gauge measurements from my actual sweater in progress — no need to assume parity with our swatch anymore, when we’ve got several inches of the real thing to measure from.
-At my actual working gauge of 3.5 stitches per inch, that means I’ll need 42 stitches for each arm (12 inches x 3.5 stitches per inch), and about 130 stitches (rounding from 129.5) for the body — front and back combined.
+(See also: How to knit the right size sweater.)
+I have 10-inch upper arms and a 34.5-inch bust.
+For this sweater, I want about 4 inches of ease in the upper sleeves and about 7.5 inches of ease in the chest — or, 14-inch sleeves and a 42-inch chest circumference.
+At my gauge of 3.5 stitches per inch, that means I’ll need 49 stitches for each sleeve (14 inches x 3.5 stitches per inch), and about 149 stitches for the body (42 in. x 3.5 sts/in., rounded to an odd number because I happen to have started out with an odd number) — that’s front and back combined.

 However, I’m not going to increase all the way to those numbers, because some of those stitches are going to be cast on at the underarm, just like we cast on stitches at the neck to form a circle.
-Elizabeth Zimmermann’s rule of thumb is that each underarm is 8% of your total body stitches, which in my equation would be about 10 stitches.
-I find 2 or 2.5 inches is a good underarm width for me.
-(Here’s an idea: Measure your armpit!)
-I’m going to cast on 8 stitches for each underarm.
+Elizabeth Zimmermann’s rule of thumb is that each underarm is about 8% of your total body stitches, which in my equation would be 11 or 12 stitches.
+I find 3 or 3.5 inches is a good underarm width for me, so I’m going to cast on 12 stitches for each underarm.

 But before we resume knitting, we need to think about armhole depth, which is also the finished depth of our yoke.
 You might very well want your sweater to have “zero ease” (meaning the sweater’s chest and yours are the exact same size) but you always want some ease in the armhole depth.
 Measure diagonally from neck to underarm — running your measuring tape from wherever the top of your raglan seam will hit you down to your underarm — and take that lower measurement from about an inch or two below your actual underarm.
 That’s how long you want your raglan seam to be.
-I’m aiming for around 9.5 or 10 inches.
-(I’ll try it on when I’m in the neighborhood and decide for sure.)
-For the sake of discussion, let’s say 9.5 inches, and I’m working at 5 rows per inch — that’s a total of 48 rounds of knitting.
-To increase my sleeves from the original 8 to 34, increasing at a rate of 2 stitches every other round, I’ll be done increasing in only 26 rounds — or about half my yoke depth.
+I’m aiming for 9 inches, and I’m working at 5 rows per inch — that’s a total of 45 rounds of knitting.
+To increase my sleeves from the original 11 to 37, increasing at a rate of 2 stitches every other round, I’ll be done increasing in only 26 rounds — or a little more than half my yoke depth.
+And my 19 front/back increase rounds will be done over the course of 38 rounds, 7 rounds shy of my finished yoke depth.
 If you’re working at a finer gauge and/or making a smaller sweater, it’ll take you more of your yoke rounds to reach your target stitch counts.
 But regardless, if you’ll reach your counts at any point before your yoke is long enough to come down to your underarms, you’ll simply stop increasing and work even for the remainder of the yoke.
 But keep those raglan markers in place.

-If anyone’s knitting along in real time, stop when your yoke reaches your desired armhole depth.
-Next week, we’ll talk about separating the sleeves and body.
+So work until your yoke reaches your desired armhole depth, and next we’ll talk about separating the sleeves and body.
 It’s all downhill from here!